 Restaurateurs typically operate on knife-thin margins, so they have a keen appreciation of the cost of every ingredient in the daily special.
 But there’s one cost most restaurant owners fail to prepare for: the liability associated with a breach of customer data.
 Even if your property and casualty insurance coverage includes a cybersecurity rider, it’s likely inadequate when compared to the losses you can suffer.

 In fact, cyber liability exposure represents one of the biggest risks for today’s bars and restaurants.
 While large chains may get the headlines for cyber breaches, smaller, local restaurants are also at risk because of the large number of unique transactions and security procedures that fall short of what’s needed.

 Where the Risks Are

 Most of the risk centers around what’s known as PCI DSS data (an abbreviation for the payment card industry’s security standard).
 That is what allows restaurants to accept customer cards for purchases, by turning the purchase details into electronic information that is transmitted to banks.
 Not only can restaurants face legal liability when PCI data is stolen from their businesses, they can also face contractual liability.
 Payment processors regularly audit restaurants and may assess fines in the thousands of dollars for failure to comply with PCI standards.
-I worked with one restaurant business that had to invest $8,000 in each of its credit card terminals to achieve compliance after its system was compromised.
+One restaurant business, for example, had to invest $8,000 in each of its credit card terminals to achieve compliance after its system was compromised.